acacha/docs-1/eloquent-relationships.md

 The first argument passed to the `hasManyThrough` method is the name of the final model we wish to access, while the second argument is the name of the intermediate model.

 Typical Eloquent foreign key conventions will be used when performing the relationship's queries.
-If you would like to customize the keys of the relationship, you may pass them as the third and fourth arguments to the `hasManyThrough` method.
+If you would like to customize the keys of the relationship, you may pass them as the third, fourth and fitfh arguments to the `hasManyThrough` method.
 The third argument is the name of the foreign key on the intermediate model, the fourth argument is the name of the foreign key on the final model, and the fifth argument is the local key:

     class Country extends Model
     {